Justin Trudeau has stated that one of the main reasons he wanted to legalize cannabis was to eliminate black market marijuana.

 If you’re a cannabis company thinking about promoting your products with Google Ads, you’re in for a fight.

-According to Google’s advertising policies, the search engine does not allow advertising for substances that alter your state of consciousness for recreational purposes, specifically citing marijuana as an example, and it doesn’t allow ads for products or services that facilitate recreational drug use, or ads for instructional content on the production, purchase or use of recreational drugs.
+According to Google’s advertising policies, the search engine does not allow advertising for substances that alter your state of consciousness for recreational purposes, specifically citing marijuana as an example It doesn’t allow ads for products or services that facilitate recreational drug use, or ads for instructional content on the production, purchase or use of recreational drugs.

 It also doesn’t allow ads to be run on “pages that sell or promote recreational drugs and drug-related content”.

 There are ways to get around the censorship and get ads approved, but again, they’re going to have to be vague, and can’t contain any cannabis-related text or imagery.
 And if Google finds out what you’re doing they might pull your ads, refuse to approve future ads, or ban you entirely.